OlgertHasko/Tanzanian-Water-Wells/README.md

 This is a basic overview of each dataset:<br />
 Training set values: 59,400 observations, 40 variables<br />
 Test set: 14,850 observations, 40 variables<br />
-Training set labels: 59,400 observations; which contains our target variable which is 'status_group'<br />. 'status_group' has the following well categories of 'Functional', 'Functional needs repair', and 'Nonfunctional'
+Training set labels: 59,400 observations; which contains our target variable which is 'status_group'<br />. 'status_group' uses categories of 'Functional', 'Functional needs repair', and 'Nonfunctional' to describe wells.

 ***
 ## Methods

-We are doing an iterative classification analysis on the functionality of water wells in Tanzania.
-We made multiple alterations in the process while comparing the improvements for each model built.
+We began by review data set for null values and errors.
+Null values were replaced by appropriate values (median for numerical values and "unknown" for categorical values) and a number of redundant or unnecessary columns were taken out.
+Construction years were turned into 10 year bins by decade.

+We used several machine learning models to test predictability in our predictions of the well functional status.
 We started off first with a Dummy model to get our baseline predictions.
-Then we moved on to Logistic Regression, Decision Trees, ExtraTrees, HistGradientBoost, Random Forest, and finally we Catboosted to achieve our final results.
+We then tried these models to determine the best predictability: Logistic Regression, Decision Trees, ExtraTrees, HistGradientBoost, Random Forest, and finally we Catboosted to achieve our final results.

 ***